-Four years ago, when some timid Democrats doubted the wisdom of "standing pat" on the Kansas City platform, Mr. Kitchin made a speech in the Democratic State Convention that has been equaled only once in this decade, and that was by the speech of Mr. Aycock in accepting the nomination for Governor.
-During the recent session of Congress Mr. Kitchin made several important speeches, the most notable being his masterly speech against the subsidy for the so-called fast mail of the Southern Railway and the L. and N. That speech exposed the pure subsidy of the sugar-coated proposition, and though able men sought to find plausible excuse or reason for supporting the subsidy-or "steal," as Ben Tillman calls it-no argument could answer Bill Kitchin's terrible onslaught upon it.
-He was powerful and effective because he stood upon the solid ground of an eternal principle.
-When he had finished the subsidy majority, that had formerly been large, "swunk" to one majority. thus foretelling its unhonored doom.
-While Mr. Kitchin does not belong to that class of statesmen who measure usefulness by getting "pork" for their districts-though securing appropriations for needed improvements is an important while the least service of a statesman-he has not failed to get money for public buildings for his district and for Guilford Battle Ground. and the Fifth District has more public buildings than any district in the State.-Raleigh News and Observer, July 3, 1906.
+Four years ago, when some timid Democrats doubted the wisdom of "standing pat" on the Kansas City plat-form, Mr. Kitchin made a speech in the Democratic State Convention that has been equaled only once in this decade and that was by the speech of Mr. Ay cock in accepting the nomination for Governor.
+During the recent session of Congress Mr. Kitchin made several im-portant speeches, the most notable being portant speeches, the most notable being his masterly speech against the subsidy for the so-called fast mail of the South-ern Railway and the L. and N. That speech exposed the pure subsidy of the sugar-coated proposition, and though able men sought to find plausible ex-cuse or reason for supporting the sub-sidy-or "steal," as Ben Tillman calls it-no argument could answer Bill Kitchin's terrible onslaught upon it.
+He was powerful and effective because he Kitchin's terrible onslaught upon it.
+He was powerful and effective because he stood upon the solid grounl of an eternal principle.
+When he had finished the subsidy majority, that had formerly been large, "swunk" to one majority, thus foretelling its unhonored doom.
+While Mr. Kitchin does not belong to that clease of statesmen who measure while Mr. Attern who measure usefulness of statesmen who measure usefulness by getting "pork" for their districts-though securing appropria tions for needed improvements is an important while the least service of a statesman-he has not failed to get money for public buildings for his dis-triet and for Guilford Battle Ground. trict and for Guilford Battle Ground, and the Fifth District has more public buildings than any district in the State.-Raleigh News and Observer, July 3, 1906.

-KITCHIN'S POSITION IN GUBERNA-TORIAL CAMPAIGN OF 1908.
+KITCHIN'S POSITION IN GUBERNA TORIAL CAMPAIGN OF 1908.

-(Extracts from speech of W. W. Kitchin delivered in Raleigh, June 4,
+(Extracts from speech of W. W Kitchin, delivered in Raleigh, June 4, 1908.)

-"The Democratic party is in favor of regulating the natural monopolies, but you can not regulate trusts. for trusts are unnatural monopolies. have found no intelligent man who thinks that we can fix the price of trust products.
-You can hedge them around as much as you please, but so long as they fix the prices they will plunder the people.
+"The Democratic party is in favor of regulating the natural monop-olies, but you can not regulate trusts. for trusts are unnatural monopolie. have found no intelligent man w thinks that we can fix the price of trust products.
+You can hedge them around as much as you please, but so long as people.
 But they will not plunder the farmer to the extent that they will kill the goose that lays the golden egg.
 They intend to pay the farmer enough to give him a profit, but they will fix the lowest price that will still keep him producing the products.
 When you find that you can not regulate them you are driven to the position that trusts are iniquitous and should not exist.

-"When the monopolist fixes the price, a fine is no punishment on him.
+"When the monopolist fixes the price, a fine is no punishment on h.m.
 He will get it back out of the people.
-You must let the human beings back of them know that it is better to obey the law than to violate it, to let them know that if they hold the law in contempt and break it at will, they will be put behind the prison bars.
+You must let the human beings back of them know-that it is better to obey the law than to violate it, to let them know that if they hold the law in contempt and break it at will, they will be put behind the prison bars.